Director election information

 Wright-Hennepin’s electric service territory is divided into nine districts, each represented by a board member.
 Directors meet monthly to provide financial and operational oversight, establish policies and rates, and represent members’ voices in the cooperative’s operations.

 Directors serve three-year terms, and director elections are held every year at the cooperative’s Annual Meeting.
-Read more about how to vote for your district's director.
+Read more about how to vote for your district's director

 Election schedule: